CrowRed/11oclocknumber/wiki/games.md

 ## Improv Games
 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
-**It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.
 **Here Comes Jack:** Two characters are on stage endowing a character who is offstage.
 We get all of our basic information out about the scene right away and then play the game of constantly endowing a character until they come on stage using all the offers.
+**It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
+**Typewriter:**  One character narrates from that side as if they are writing the scene.
+Both scene members and narrator create offers.
+Looking for the first unusual thing.

 ## Musical Games